-This year marked the 25th anniversary of Discovery’s Shark Week.
-In a two-part interview originally published over the summer, Emmy-winning wildlife cameraman and apex predator expert Andy Casagrande, who’s worked on 13 Shark Week specials, told us how he’s able to free-dive with great whites, what we should do if we find ourselves swimming with a curious one (swim toward it?!), why he was once chased to the surface by a 10-footer, and how he managed to capture “The Impossible Shot.”
-For more stories behind this year’s top TV and movie moments, click here for EW.com’s Best of 2012: Behind the Scenes coverage.
+Tonight, Discovery counts down Shark Week’s 25 Best Bites (10 p.m.
+ET), and Emmy-winning wildlife cameraman and apex predator expert Andy Casagrande, who’s worked on 13 Shark Week specials, will have been involved in at least two of them.
+Here, he tells us how he’s able to free-dive with great whites, what we should do if we find ourselves swimming with a curious one (swim toward it?!), and the story of why he was once chased to the surface by a 10-footer.

 ENTERTAINMENT WEEKLY: You’re known for getting outside the cage with great whites so you can capture angles TV audiences haven’t seen a million times before.
 How do you tell if sharks, in general, aren’t in the mood to be filmed?

 ANDY CASAGRANDE: The smaller sharks will arch their back, drop their fins, and swim in weird postures.
 If you don’t have experience with sharks, you might not read those signs.
 They’ll get close to you, dart away, and then come back — mock charges where they’re essentially trying to scare you or let you know, hey, I’m pissed off, and if you keep swimming at me with your camera, I’m gonna bite you or whatever I can bite.
 It’s relatively obvious.
 Great whites are easy.
 They’re built like pit bulls on steroids.
 They can bend their fins here and there, but their way of showing they’re angry is they open and close their mouth.
 So they just show you the jaws sign.
 They swim right at you and gape.
 READ FULL STORY